Episodes

 EcoRise - Helping High School Students Prepare for Jobs in Green

 Our guest today is Gamal Sherif, Program Manager for Texas-based nonprofit, EcoRise.
-We will discuss a new program to help high school students attain LEED, Green Associate credential through the U.S. Green Building Council. ...
+We will discuss a new program to help high school students attain LEED, Green Associate credential through the U.S. Green Building Council.
+This credential is recognized as an international standard of green building concept knowledge on topics such as indoor air quality, water efficiency, energy efficiency and much more.
+EcoRise is working with high school teachers and their students to create a workforce that ...

 Oct.
 25, 2019